-If you are convicted of DUI or DWI in Florida, then you are required to get an FR-44 certificate prior to reinstating your license.
+If you are convicted of DUI or DWI in Florida, you must get an FR-44 certificate before reinstating your license.
 This certificate must be maintained for three years.

 Just like Virginia, Florida has higher liability requirements for FR-44 drivers.
 Drivers in Florida are required to meet the following liability limits: